HuStmpHrrr/Kripke-style/assets/index.md

 # An Investigation of Kripke-style Modal Type Theories

-This homepage contains the investigation on properties of Kripke-style modal type theories, normalization in particular.
+This homepage contains the investigation of properties of Kripke-style modal type theories, normalization in particular.

 Please find the [technical report](https://arxiv.org/abs/2206.07823) for more detailed